 Sunlight is not good for silk.

-Static electricity build-up can cause problems, especially during periods of low humidity and cooler temperatures.
+Static electricity build-up can occur, especially during periods of low humidity and cooler temperatures.

-Cotton: while alive, each fiber is a single cell which, when the plant is alive, is a hollow tube.
-Once harvested, the cellular material dries, and the tubes collapse into flattened tubes, which twist and turn constantly.
-The convolutions that result provide friction and keep the fibers from compacting too much, allowing room for air pockets to help provide warmth.
+Cotton: each fiber is a single cell — when alive, these cells are hollow tubes.
+Once harvested, the cellular material dries and the cells collapse into flattened tubes which twist and turn constantly.
+The resulting convolutions provide friction and keep the fibers from compacting, allowing room for air pockets to help provide warmth.

-Cotton is another fiber that doesn’t stretch easily and is non-elastic, but it is much more flexible than flax/linen, so it is possible to make stretchy fabrics from cotton.
+Cotton is another fiber that doesn’t stretch easily and is non-elastic.
+It is much more flexible than flax/linen, though, so it is possible to make stretchy fabrics from cotton.
 This is due more to the overall fabric structure (e.g. knitting) and yarn twist than the fiber itself.

 Absorbs moisture quickly, but doesn’t dry as quickly as flax.